 - Articles submitted to non-compliant publishers cannot use Wellcome funds to pay APCs.
 See list of compliant publishers.

-- The fund does not cover commissioned reviews, conference proceedings, letters, page/colour charges so you need to use other funds such as your grant.
+- The fund does not cover commissioned (invited) reviews, conference proceedings, letters, page/colour charges so you need to use other funds such as your grant.
 See What COAF covers.

 - The policy applies to researchers in Wellcome Trust Centres.